harshonedev/one_atta/DOCS/APP_ORDER_API_DOCS.md

 ### Business Rules
 1. **Order Cancellation**:
+   - **UI Rule**: Only show cancel button for orders with `pending` status
-   - Users can only cancel orders in `pending` status
+   - Users can only cancel orders in `pending` status (before admin acceptance)
+   - Once order is `accepted`, `processing`, or later stages, cancel button must be hidden
-   - Orders in `processing` or later stages require admin intervention
+   - Orders after acceptance require admin intervention for cancellation
-   - Cancellation after admin acceptance may have penalties

 2. **Pricing Rules**:
    - Prices are locked at order creation time